jillesvangurp/jsonj/README.md

 Parsing, serialization, and DOM
 -------------------------------

-- A thread safe JsonParser class is provided based on json-simple, and another JsonParserNg that is based on jackson.
+- A thread safe `JsonParser` class is provided based on json-simple, and another `JsonParserNg` that is based on jackson.
 There’s little difference between them and they both use the same handler class for handling parse events, which is really the most critical thing in terms of performance.
-- You can serialize using toString() or prettyPrint() on any JsonElement, or you can use the JsonSerializer class directly.
+- You can serialize using `toString()` or `prettyPrint()` on any JsonElement, or you can use the `JsonSerializer` class directly.
-- JsonElement implements Serializable so you can serialize jsonj objects using Java’s builtin serialization, if you really want to use that (hint, you shouldn’t).
+- JsonElement implements `Serializable` so you can serialize jsonj objects using Java’s builtin serialization, if you really want to use that (hint, you shouldn’t).
 - I have a utility class to convert to and from XML, and to create DOM trees from json object structures.
 This could come in handy if you’d want to use e.g. xpath.

 JRuby integration
 -----------------

-If you use jruby, you can seemlessly integrate jsonj using this module”jsonj-integration“:https://github.com/jillesvangurp/jsonj-integration.
+If you use jruby, you can seemlessly integrate jsonj using this module [jsonj-integration](https://github.com/jillesvangurp/jsonj-integration).
 This module uses monkey patching to add various methods to classes that allow you to convert between ruby style lists and hashes and JsonJ classes.
 Additionally, it adds [] and []= accessors to JsonArray, JsonSet, and JsonObject, which allows you to pretend it is all ruby.
-Finally, it adds to\_json and to\_s methods that do the right thing in Ruby as well.
+Finally, it adds `to_json` and `to_s` methods that do the right thing in Ruby as well.
 I use this module to mix Java and Ruby in one project and this comes in quite handy.

 Memory efficient
 ----------------